ryogrid/articles/skiplist_en.md

 ## Explanation of the specifications and design of the on-disk concurrent Skip List created by the author

 ## Background of development
-- In the process of creating my own RDB, author thought of implementing B+tree indexes which are widely used in major RDBs, but as au have explained so far, I found that it is very difficult to implement B+tree indexes to the point where parallel access is possible.
-So, In order to implement a Skip List index, I implemented a container to be used inside the index
+- In the process of developing RDB, author thought of implementing B+tree indexes which are widely used in major RDBs, but as author have explained so far, I found that it is very difficult especially to the point where parallel access is supported.
+So, In order to create a Skip List index, I implemented a Skip List container
   - For this reason, the implementation exists in the code base of SamehadaDB, of which author is the main developer
   - [Reference] LevelDB (on-disk KVS), which is also used in Google Chrome and other applications, uses Skip List in its index (on-memory) to improve access efficiency to entry data in memory (not on disk)
 - Therefore, some of the explanations and design in this document may be influenced by the purpose described above
-- Nevertheless, it is designed to be generally general-purpose, and it should not be difficult for viewers to change or extend many parts of it
+- Nevertheless, it is designed to be general-purpose usable, and it should not be difficult for viewers to change or extend almost all of parts

 ## External Specifications
 - Notes
   - Some specifications are not intentional, but simply because the detailed design has not been completed
   - Some of the author's implementations are not as described
-    - This document is intended to share knowledge and knowledge of the syntax, which does not necessarily have to be consistent with the author's implementation
+    - This document is intended to share knowledge about design of on-memory concurrent Skip List, which does not necessarily have to be consistent with the author's implementation
-  - This document is intended to share knowledge and knowledge of the syntax of the constructs, and they do not necessarily have to be consistent with the author's implementation
 - Assumptions
-  - Data is handled as a mapping of Key: number, string, etc. -> Value: number, string, etc., and this pair is called an entry.
+  - Data is handled as a mapping of Key: number, string, etc -> Value: number, string, etc, and this pair is called an entry
-    - It is assumed (for the sake of explanation) that there exists a type (referred to as KV type in this document) that can represent multiple data formats and provides comparison functions (optional) and {de,""} serialization with byte strings for each of them, and that Key and Value are treated uniformly as KV type.
-Key and Value are treated in a unified manner in KV type.
+    - It is assumed (for the sake of explanation) that there exists a type (referred to as KV type in this document) that can represent multiple data formats and provides comparison functions (optional) and {"",de} serialization with byte array for each of them, and that Key and Value are treated uniformly as KV type.
+Key and Value are treated in a unified manner in KV type
-    - Any data format can be supported as long as it is expressible in KV type, but the data format to be used as Key must be implemented with large/small comparison.
+    - Any data format can be supported as possible as it is expressible in KV type, but the data format to be used as Key must be implemented with large/small comparison
-  - Key data format is fixed to the type specified at the time of Skip List instantiation.
+  - Key data format is fixed to the type specified at the time of Skip List instantiation
   - Keys are processed as unique.
-Multiple entries with keys that are determined to have the same value by the comparison function cannot coexist.
-For example, Inserting an entry with the same key overwrites the value (Insert = UPSERT).
+Multiple entries with keys that are recognized as same value by the comparison function cannot coexist.
+For example, Inserting an entry with the same key overwrites the Value (Insert = UPSERT).
     - (As a container used in RDB indexes, it is not usable unless it is available in the form Key -> [Value], not Key -> Value.)
 - Operations to be provided
   - Retrieving entries